-We primarily partner with nonprofits in the arts, humanities, cultural, creative, social justice, and education sectors.
+We primarily partner with nonprofits in the arts, humanities, creative, social justice, gender justice, and education sectors.
 Our approach helps organizations that need professional fundraising leadership but aren't ready for a full-time development director, or who need an executive-level boost to their current fundraising resources.
 Think of us as your fundraising fixers with a special place in our hearts for mission-driven organizations that make creative and social impact.

-Our services span the fundraising spectrum: campaign planning, grant writing, major gift strategies, annual appeals, donor stewardship, board development, grant readiness, and communications.
+Our services span the fundraising spectrum: grant writing, major gift strategies, annual appeals, donor stewardship, board development, grant readiness, campaign planning, and communications.
 We support organizations through staffing transitions, ensuring fundraising momentum continues during leadership changes.
 Every engagement begins with a thorough assessment to understand your current processes, systems, and opportunities.
 We tailor our approach to each organization's unique needs, whether you're launching your first major campaign or expanding existing donor relationships.
 We won't push you toward a one-size-fits-all strategy - we're firm believers that authentic fundraising aligned with your mission yields the best results.

 The ideal relationship feels like a true partnership.
 Our clients appreciate our direct communication style (we're candid but kind!), responsive availability, and commitment to their mission.
 We measure success by whether you're raising more money with less stress.
 You'll know you've made the right choice when you find yourself actually looking forward to our strategy sessions instead of dreading fundraising conversations.
 We prioritize finding the right fit through initial consultations before any commitment, because life's too short for consulting relationships that don't click.